Skip to content

 The JAX container is developed by AMD specifically for LUMI and contains the necessary parts to run JAX on LUMI, including the plugin needed for RCCL when doing distributed AI, and a suitable version of ROCm for the version of JAX.

 Note that JAX is still very much in development.
 Moreover, we sometimes have to use newer version of ROCm than the drivers on LUMI support, so there is no guarantee that this container will work for you (even though it did pass some tests we did), and there might be problems that cannot be fixed by the support team.
-This is software for users with a development spirit, not for users who expect something that simply and always works.
+JAX is software for users with a development spirit, not for users who expect something that simply and always works, and this is reflected in its 0.x version numbers.
+LUST cannot offer more than a best effort support and has no link to the JAX developers.

 Use via EasyBuild-generated modules